guerilla7/risk-assessment-tool/Readme.md

 # Usage

-Just intall it with npm and run
+Just install it with npm and run
 `solidity-risk-assess <solidity-files>`.

 ```bash